Rabin M Joshi

 2. The “Covered” Steep

 Always cover your mug or teapot while steeping.
 Many of the most appealing aromatic qualities in herbs like mint and spices like cloves are found in volatile oils.
-If you don't cover the cup, much of that aroma escapes with the steam.
 Keep it in the cup for a fuller experience.

 3. The Honey Window